MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput-consistency-python.md

 1. In the **product** container's **Scale and Settings**, change **Time to Live** back to **Off** and select **Save**.
 Wait for the update to finish.

-    > [!WARNING]
-    > Don't set a positive default TTL on the shared product catalog.
+    > &#9888; Don't set a positive default TTL on the shared product catalog.
 Expiration is measured from each item's last modification, not from when TTL is enabled.
 Existing items older than the default TTL can expire immediately.

 1. Run the temporary-item query again after TTL is **Off**.
 An expired item can reappear if background deletion is incomplete when you disable TTL.
 If `temp-record-001` reappears, open **Items**, filter for `WHERE c.id = "temp-record-001"`, and select that item.
 Verify its ID and **categoryId** match the test item, then select **Delete** and confirm.
 Run the query again and confirm that no item remains.
 Don't delete catalog products.